Language: EN

 What is an IDE

-Let’s say you want to start programming.
+Suppose you want to start programming.
 Well, where do we start?
 How do we do it?
 Do we turn on the computer and start pressing keys to see if something happens?
-No, what you need is a program to program.
+No, what you need is an IDE, a program to program.

-It is common that we usually use IDE (Integrated Development Environment).
-This is a software that integrates all the tools we need for development into a single place.
+Usually, we use an IDE (Integrated Development Environment).
+This is software that integrates all the tools we need for development in one place.

-Or, more rigorously (but longer), the IDE is a computer application that offers a set of integrated tools and features to facilitate software development.
+The IDE is a software application that provides a set of integrated tools and features to facilitate software development.

 In general, the IDE is a working environment that provides various tools in one place.
-In general, it consists of a text editor, a compiler/interpreter, and other essential utilities.
+Typically, it consists of a text editor, a compiler/interpreter, and other essential utilities.

-Initially, it may seem shocking to need a program to program.
-In fact, in many cases, we could only use a text editor.
+At first, it may seem shocking to need a program to program.
+In fact, in many cases, we could use only a text editor.
 But we would need a lot of additional applications to compile, test, deploy, etc.

-Of course, not all IDEs are the same, and some provide more functionality than others:
+Of course, not all IDEs are the same, and some provide more features than others:

-• The lighter ones are more like text editors, with fewer features.
-But they start faster, take up less space.
+• The lighter ones are more similar to text editors, with fewer features. (but they start faster, take up less space)

-• The heavier ones provide more functionality, but require more memory, and are slower.
+• The heavier ones provide more features (but require more memory, are slower)

 In general, a typical IDE consists of some or all of the following components:

 The integrated text editor allows us to write and edit source code efficiently.
-These editors often offer features such as syntax highlighting, autocompletion, automatic indentation, and advanced search, making the task of writing error-free code easier.
+These editors often offer features such as syntax highlighting, autocomplete, automatic indentation, and advanced search, making it easier to write error-free code.

 Compiler/Interpreter

-The compiler or interpreter is responsible for translating the source code we write into executable or interpretable format by the machine.
+The compiler or interpreter is responsible for translating the source code we write into a machine-executable or interpretable format.
 Normally, an IDE provides options to compile or interpret the code with a single click, streamlining the compilation process.

 Debugger

 The debugger is an essential tool that allows us to detect and correct errors in our code.
-The debugger allows us to run the program step by step, inspect the state of variables, and detect possible failures.
+The debugger lets us execute the program step by step, inspect the state of variables, and detect potential failures.

-Source code control is a tool that allows us to manage and control the different versions of the source code over time.
-It’s like a super-powered “undo/redo”.
-It is very common for source code control to be integrated into the IDE.
+Source control is a tool that allows us to manage and control different versions of the source code over time.
+It’s like a hypercharged “undo/redo.”
+It is very common for source control to be integrated into the IDE.

 It is an additional component that some IDEs offer to facilitate the development of graphical user interfaces (GUI).
-These tools allow you to visually create and design the appearance of windows, buttons, menus, and other elements of an application.
+These tools allow for the visual creation and design of the appearance of windows, buttons, menus, and other elements of an application.

-It is increasingly common for IDEs to include project management capabilities.
-These features facilitate navigation between complex projects, management of dependencies, and even creating tasks to distribute when several people collaborate on the same project.
+It is becoming increasingly common for IDEs to include project management capabilities.
+These features facilitate navigation among complex projects, dependency management, and even task creation to distribute when multiple people collaborate on the same project.

-IDEs are designed to optimize the productivity of programmers by providing them with a centralized interface to write, debug, and execute code.
+IDEs are designed to optimize programmers’ productivity by providing them a centralized interface to write, debug, and execute code.

-Of course, there is not a single IDE.
+Of course, there is no single IDE.
 In fact, there are a lot of them!
-Each with its own characteristics, advantages, and disadvantages, and suitable for one or another language.
-In the next entry, we will see some of the main ones.
+Each with its features, advantages, and disadvantages, and suited for one language or another.
+In the next entry, we will look at some of the main ones.